ericf1/ftwbot/README.md

 How To Set Up Your Own Bot
 ---
 You need a personal Discord Token, Twitter API Key, and Twitter Access Token
->Create a .env file containing the following (replace the question marks):
+>Create a .env file containing the following:
 ```
 TWITTER_API_KEY=
 TWITTER_API_SECRET_KEY=